chrisseaton/rhizome/doc/assembler.md

 different ways of being encoded for different types of operands.
 There is a specified way to encode all of these, but it is far from simple.

-In RubyJIT we have implemented a small subset of AMD64 instruction encoding to keep the code simple, but this means that the number of instructions available to use is limited.
+In Rhizome we have implemented a small subset of AMD64 instruction encoding to keep the code simple, but this means that the number of instructions available to use is limited.
 For example, it is normally possible to add a value in a register to a value loaded from memory and store the result back to memory in